jmfulgham/remote-work/README.md

 # remotework(tech)
-A beta version job board that pulls from RSS and JSON data feeds across the web.
+A beta version job board (still a work in progress) that pulls from RSS and JSON data feeds across the web.

 ## Live Demo
 Visit the job board [here](https://remote-work-kappa.vercel.app/)!